Claims: Messages appearing to come from Facebook friends and directing recipients to view YouTube videos harbor a virus.

 [Collected via e-mail, April 2010]

-Origins: One method by which the Koobface virus spreads is via e-mails and posts that appear to be messages sent by friends or contacts from social networking sites such as Facebook and MySpace.
-The messages typically include invitations to view video clips; when the recipients click on the provided links, they are taken to a counterfeit YouTube web site and informed that they need to install an Adobe Flash plug-in to view the video.
-The faux plug-in installation procedure is a ruse to cover the loading of Koobface's trojan horse program on the user's computer
+Origins: One method by which the Koobface virus spread was via e-mails and posts that appeared to be messages sent by friends or contacts from social networking sites such as Facebook and MySpace.
+The messages typically included invitations to view video clips; when the recipients clicked on the provided links, they were taken to a counterfeit YouTube web site and informed that they needed to install an Adobe Flash plug-in to view the video.
+The faux plug-in installation procedure was a ruse to cover the loading of Koobface's trojan horse program on the user's computer

 See our Koobface page for additional information on this virus.